kiquetal/ckad-prep-course-oreilly/module-seven/notes.md

 - Persistent Volumes preserve data beyond the lifespan of a Pod.
 They are a good option for applications that require data to exist longer

-- Define the Volume type with spec.volumes[] and the reference it in a container with spec.containers[].volume.volumeMounts
+- Define the Volume type with spec.volumes[] and the reference it in a container with spec.containers[].volumeMounts

 ### Volume Types